Profile

 On a purely structural note, I'll admit I'm not overly happy with the ending of my little tale.
 But then, it's based on the real world, and in the real world, we still don't know whether the city boy is going to put down the rocks and let people go back to their farming without argument; or whether he's going to continue on his current course.
 Said current course does tend to resemble him starting to sing very loud, very rude rugby songs about dragon-slaying, while trying to make his escape with the gold and jewels and hoping the dragon won't notice him.

-megpie71: Sephiroth holding Masamune ready to strike (Advertising), Created by Leradny
+megpie71: Sephiroth holding Masamune ready to strike (Advertising)

 Tuesday, July 5th, 2011 03:08 pm